nolan-h-hamilton/Consenrich/docs/source/examples.rst

     * Incorporating ROCCO adds some computational burden (1-2 hours in this case) but is robust for calling targets that manifest as both broad and narrow.

-    * It is possible to attain roughly equal performance for broad marks with the more efficient :func:`consenrich.matching.matchWavelet` algorithm packaged with Consenrich, but this may require tuning to achieve satisfactory results (see below)
+    * In some contexts, the built-in, comparably efficient :func:`consenrich.matching.matchWavelet` algorithm packaged with Consenrich may be equally effective (see below).

-  * Alternatively, you can add the following to the YAML file to utilize the matching algorithm within Consenrich for broad marks.
+  * Alternatively, utilize the matching algorithm packaged with Consenrich.
+The following configuration is tuned for broad marks:

     .. code-block:: yaml
       :name: H3K36me3Experiment.yaml (additional lines)

-      # Note: `matchingParams.minMatchLengthBP` for broad marks
-      #   Rather than the default template-length-based minimum peak/match size,
-      #   consider forcing a minimum size that is consistent biologically with
-      #   the target. e.g., if we are targeting exons via H3K36me3, 150bp may be a
-      #   reasonable minimum size.
-      matchingParams.minMatchLengthBP: 150
-      matchingParams.mergeGapBP: 300
       matchingParams.merge: true
+      matchingParams.mergeGapBP: 500
+      matchingParams.minMatchLengthBP: 250
-      matchingParams.templateNames: [haar, db2]
+      matchingParams.templateNames: [haar, sym4]
       matchingParams.cascadeLevels: [2]
+      # Target lower frequencies when calling broad marks:
+      matchingParams.useScalingFunction: true

 .. code-block:: console